 Implement well-architected file system configurations

-Using configuration analysis insights and recommendations, leverage BlueXP workload factory to implement best practices for your FSx for ONTAP file systems.
-You can easily find issues and take action to improve the architecture of any systems that aren't optimized for reliability, security, efficiency, performance, and cost.
+Using configuration analysis insights and recommendations, leverage workload factory to implement best practices for your FSx for ONTAP file systems.
+You can easily review the well-architected status, learn about issues with your configurations, take action to improve the architecture of any systems that aren't optimized for reliability, security, efficiency, performance, and cost.

-BlueXP analyzes Amazon FSx for NetApp ONTAP file system deployment configurations daily.
-The daily analysis provides insights and recommendations with options to automatically fix configuration issues so that your file system meets best practices.
+Workload factory analyzes Amazon FSx for NetApp ONTAP file system deployment configurations daily.
+The daily analysis provides the well-architected status, and insights and recommendations with options to automatically fix configuration issues so that your file system meets best practices.

-You have options to review the recommendations for configuration issues with your file systems and fix those issues from the storage inventory within the workload factory console.
+You have options to review the recommendations for configuration issues with your file systems and fix the issues from the storage inventory within the workload factory console.

 - What is analyzed